Lakshy1106/Twitter-Sentiment-Analyser/README.md

 3) The output file is generated in csv format and contains retweet count, reply count, positive score, negative score and net score for each tweet in your input file.

 Known Issues.
-1) Not giving any input to output fle name causes an error which should not be the case as default value is defined.
+1) Not giving any input to output file name causes an error which should not be the case as default value is defined.
 Remedy - Please make sure you always give an output file name as an input and dont rely on default value until I fix this issue.